Follow The Safe Mac on Twitter to stay advised of the latest Mac security news!

 Third-party software issues

 Some malware is empowered by third-party software.
 The oldest example is the Word macro “virus,” which is seeing a little bit of a comeback since Microsoft added the scripting language they relied on back to the Mac version of MS Office, but those are pretty wimpy as malware goes.
 Older versions of MS Office also had a vulnerability that allowed a maliciously-crafted document to install executable code on the user’s machine.
 Similarly, Adobe Flash, if not kept updated, is a source of potential vulnerabilities that could let malware into the system.
-Although it has never been cited in the infection of a Mac system with malware, that is a definite possibility.

 Worst of all is Java.
 Java applets are used by some websites (not many at this point) for a variety of things.
 Unfortunately, Java has a history of vulnerabilities that can be, and have been, used to install malware.
 Further, Java applets can break out of their “sandbox” and get access to your system if you grant them permission, and they have been known to trick users into doing just that in order to install malware.